Xbox Live Arcade: Pricing and releases

-Xbox Live Arcade titles range in price from $2.50 to $20 with the vast majority selling for $10 and under.
+Xbox Live Arcade titles ranged in price from $2.50 to $20 with the vast majority selling for $10 and under.
 The games are generally aimed towards more casual gamers, striving for "pick up and play" appeal.
 Several games were temporarily free, including Texas Hold 'em, Carcassonne, and Undertow.
-Others are permanently free including Aegis Wing, a game created by three Microsoft interns, TotemBall, a game that can only be played with the Xbox Live Vision camera, Yaris (a Toyota-backed advergame), and Dash of Destruction, which was released on December 17, 2008, as a Doritos advergame.
+Others were permanently free including Aegis Wing, a game created by three Microsoft interns, TotemBall, a game that can only be played with the Xbox Live Vision camera, Yaris (a Toyota-backed advergame), and Dash of Destruction, which was released on December 17, 2008, as a Doritos advergame.

-On November 30, 2007, Microsoft introduced "Xbox Live Arcade Hits", where games are permanently reduced in price (a similar concept to their "Platinum Hits" for regular retail Xbox 360 games).
-As of July 22, 2008, current Arcade Hits include Lumines Live!, Assault Heroes, Zuma, Doom, Bankshot Billiards 2, Small Arms, Puzzle Quest: Challenge of the Warlords, and Marble Blast Ultra.
-On June 24, 2011, video game website 1UP.com reported that Microsoft was preparing to bring free-to-play games to Xbox Live and said games will include a microtransaction service.
+On November 30, 2007, Microsoft introduced "Xbox Live Arcade Hits", where games were permanently reduced in price (a similar concept to their "Platinum Hits" for regular retail Xbox 360 games).
+As of July 22, 2008, current Arcade Hits included Lumines Live!, Assault Heroes, Zuma, Doom, Bankshot Billiards 2, Small Arms, Puzzle Quest: Challenge of the Warlords, and Marble Blast Ultra.
+On June 24, 2011, video game website 1UP.com reported that Microsoft was preparing to bring free-to-play games to Xbox Live and said games would include a microtransaction service.
 The first free-to-play game, Happy Wars, was released on October 12, 2012.